-The first major work on the development of specifications for fault-tolerant group-oriented membership and communication services appears to be that of Ricciardi [28], and the research area is still active (see, e.g., [26, 7]).
+The first major work on the development of specifications for asynchronous fault-tolerant group-oriented membership and communication services appears to be that of Ricciardi [50], and the research area is still active (see, e.g., [47, 14, 16]).
 In particular, there has been a large amount of work on developing specifications for partitionable group services.
-Some specifications deal just with membership and views [17, 29] while others also cover message services (ordering and reliability properties) [24, 4, 5, 9, 12, 15, 16].
-These specifications are all complicated, many are difficult to understand, and some seem to be ambiguous.
+Some specifications deal just with membership and views [34, 51], while others also cover message services (ordering and reliability properties) [7, 8, 9, 18, 23, 28, 33, 45, 44].
+The specifications are often complicated, many are difficult to understand, and in some cases seem to be ambiguous.
 It is not clear how to tell whether a specification is sufficient for a given application.
-It is not even clear how to tell whether a specification is implementable at all; impossibility results such as those in [7] demonstrate that this is a significant issue.
+It is not even clear how to tell whether a specification is implementable at all; impossibility results such as those in [14] demonstrate that this is a significant issue.